Meloling runs orphanages, oversees jail after release

 On March 19, 1905, the pair was arrested after their Los Angeles apartment was searched by police.
 It appears the husband, who worked at a race track, may have had a gambling addiction.

-“He holds a position at the Ascot Park race track and has been plunging heavily there the last two weeks.
-Within that period, six rooms at the Ormonde have been robbed and by accident the thefts were traced to Meloling and his wife.
-A search of their rooms disclosed that they had committed a number of burglaries in other parts of the city,” reported the San Francisco Call, March 20, 1905.
+“He holds a position at the Ascot Park race track and has been (betting) heavily there the last two weeks.
+Within that period, six rooms at the Ormonde have been robbed.
+By accident the thefts were traced to Meloling and his wife,” reported the San Francisco Call, March 20, 1905.

-The first victim was a notable artist who claims various pieces of her custom-painted plates and vases were missing from her apartment in July 1904.
+The first victim was a notable artist who claims various pieces of her custom-painted plates and vases were missing.

 The first witness for the prosecution was victim Hallie H. Miller.

 “Chinaware, consisting of one hand-painted plate, five decorated plates, two decorated steins and three decorated vases, all of handsome design and magnificent coloring, which were found in the apartments occupied by the Melolings, were produced as an exhibit and identified by Mrs. Miller, who said she painted them,” the newspaper reported.
 “Mrs. Miller said the bric-a-brac had been taken from her room while she was in Long Beach last July.
 She said she saw the chinaware in Mrs. Meloling’s apartments recently and that Mrs. Meloling claimed to have received it for a wedding present.”

 Melolings sent to San Quentin

 A few days later, more charges were leveled against the Melolings.